VCCE/VCC/acia/ReadMe.txt

 Basically the idea is to match CoCo window settings.
 Acia.dll translates the control codes to the proper console functions.
+Some of these settings are not honored by the Os9 sc6551 driver.
+Xon, Xoff, and baud xmode settings seem to have no effect.

 Colors default to white on black.
 Only colors 0-7 are supported.